Syphilis

 Signs and symptoms

 Syphilis is broken down into different stages, each with their own set of symptoms.
 Not everyone experiences all the symptoms, and it’s very possible for someone to have syphilis and not experience any of them.
-This is why testing is super important.
+As syphilis progresses in the body, there is a far greater risk of complications and health impacts.
+This is why regular testing and early treatment is key.

 Primary syphilis